- Based at our Geelong, Waurn Ponds Campus

 Key selection criteria for this role:

-- Demonstrated ability to communicate sensitively and effectively, including the requirement for proper negotiation and consultation with Indigenous Peoples on matters relevant to the delivery of education services to Indigenous people
+- A demonstrated ability to communicate sensitively and effectively, including the requirement for culturally appropriate ways in which to negotiate, consult and teach Aboriginal and or Torres Strait Islander Peoples’ on matters relevant to the delivery of education and health services.

-For a copy of the position description, please see below:
+For a copy of the position description, please see below Level B and C:

-Applications for this position close on 5 February 2023.
+Applications for this position close on Sunday the 3rd of December, 2023.

 Successful applicants will need to comply with vaccination mandates imposed by the relevant state/territory government.
 Applicants who attend third-party sites to undertake University activities will also be required to comply with any other directions or requirements in place at the third-party location.